scgbern/scgpico/content/wiki/projects/archive/bachelorsprojects/Agility/scrumTools/CloserLook/index.md

 **VersionOne**

 - Size:
--  What they say: All VersionOne's products are designed from the ground up to support todayâs leading-edge development methodologies such as Scrum, XP, Kanban, AgileUP, and DSDM.
-From small teams to distributed enterprises, VersionOneâs suite of agile project and lifecycle management tools helps companies scale agile faster, easier, and smarter.
+-  What they say: All VersionOne's products are designed from the ground up to support today's leading-edge development methodologies such as Scrum, XP, Kanban, AgileUP, and DSDM.
+From small teams to distributed enterprises, VersionOne's suite of agile project and lifecycle management tools helps companies scale agile faster, easier, and smarter.
 -  Impression MKU: Trial available

 TESTING - FREE